jangabrielsson/EventRunner/README.md

    Event.event({type='global', name='TimeOfDay', value='Day'}, function(e) Log(LOG.LOG,"It's daytime!") end)
 end
 ```
 Handlers are defined in a 'main()' function.
-The above example register a handler for an incoming event for a device (i.e. sensor) that if the value is above 0, will call the action that turns on device 44 (i.e. light)
+The above example registers a handler for an incoming event for a device (i.e. sensor) that if the value is above 0, will call the action that turns on device 44 (i.e. light)
 The magic is that all event handlers are invoked in the same initial scene instance which allows for local variables to be used.
 Ex.
 ```
 function main()